 Challenge number Detail of challenge 1 Discussions with pupils and parents indicate that sometimes access to enrichment experiences and learning materials outside of school are not financially viable.
 Parents can find it challenging to engage and support with home learning.

 2 From lesson observations, discussions with teachers and pupils, some of our disadvantaged pupils do not have effective behaviours for learning.
 There is a need to develop good self-regulation and metacognition.
-3 From lesson observations, discussions with parents, carers, teachers, pupils and some external agencies, some of our disadvantaged children have been affected by early childhood traumas, anxiety and the impact of the COVID pandemic.
+3 From lesson observations, discussions with parents, carers, teachers, pupils and some external agencies, some of our disadvantaged children have been affected by early childhood traumas and/or anxiety.
 Support is needed to develop a secure sense of emotional well-being.
 4 From assessments and discussions with parents, pupils and teachers, some children have additional learning needs that need to be met to support them to make expected or more progress.
 5 Some of our children have SALT programmes or EAL that needs to be supported early to access the curriculum effectively.
-SALT programmes and EAL are higher than usual in our current KS1 cohort.
+SALT programmes and EAL are higher than usual in lower Key Stage 2 cohort.